 The Red Cross urges people to be careful during the extreme cold and is working with emergency officials and prepared to respond if necessary.
 If someone lives in a region unaffected by the weather, they are asked to consider making an appointment to donate blood or platelets.

-To give blood, someone must be at least 17 years of age, meet weight and height requirements and be in general good health.
+Despite the storm, hospital patients across the country still need blood.
+People in a region unaffected by the storm should please consider making an appointment to donate blood or platelets.Appointments can be online at redcrossblood.org or by calling 1-800-RED CROSS.To give blood, someone must be at least 17 years of age, meet weight and height requirements and be in general good health.
 Donors should bring their Red Cross blood donor card or other form of positive ID with them.
 Some states allow 16-year-olds to give with parental consent.

 SPACE HEATERS, FIREPLACES AND GENERATORS

 Heating systems are running at full force and many people are resorting to other sources to keep their homes warm.
 To avoid fire danger, you should remember the following:Never use a stove or oven to heat your home.If you are using a space heater, place it on a level, hard surface and keep anything flammable at least three feet away – things such as paper, clothing, bedding, curtains or rugs.
 Turn off space heaters and make sure fireplace embers are out before leaving the room or going to bed.If you are using a fireplace, use a glass or metal fire screen large enough to catch sparks and rolling logs.Use generators correctly – never operate a generator inside the home, including in the basement or garage.Don’t hook a generator up to the home’s wiring.
 The safest thing to do is to connect the equipment you want to power directly to the outlets on the generator.